wserafin/AMQStreams-workshop-v1/lab5.md

 ![Kafka Connect](images/lab5-connect-02.png)

-Créer le Cluster Kafka-Connect et attender que le pod soit prêt et déployé.
+Create the Kafka-Connect Cluster and wait for the pod to be ready and deployed.

 ![Kafka Connect](images/lab5-connect-03.png)

-#### Étape 2: Installation d'une base de données
+#### Step 2: Installing a database

 oc new-app --name=mysql debezium/example-mysql:0.9